East Durham College: Houghall (13th to 20th centuries)

 The history of Houghall Farm dates back to 1260 when the manor at Houghall, plus attached lands, were granted to the Priory and Convent of Durham.
 Although some of the land was leased, most of the area was farmed by the monks themselves.
 Sheep were an important part of the farm at this time; crops such as oats and barley were also grown.
 The land was very marshy so fish farming took place in the many ponds and the rushes, which grew abundantly, were harvested for use in the cathedral, cloisters and castle.

-The Priory let the farm in 1464 to Richard Rackett, and the tenancy remained with the Rackett family until the Dissolution of the Monasteries.
+The Priory let the farm in 1464 to Richard Rackett, and the tenancy remained with the Rackett family until the dissolution of the monasteries.
 Houghall was then sold to Viscount Lisle, the tenant at that time being Clement Farrowe.
 The farm was returned to the Church (Dean and Chapter) in 1660.

 A survey of the farm was carried out in 1794, and many of the fields had the same shape and the same name as they have today.
 The crops then grown were oats, barley, wheat, grass, clover and rape.

 In 1836 Houghall and other land in the area was endowed to Durham University.
 In 1920 Durham County Council then bought the farm to provide the site for an agricultural school and training farm.

 The course of the River Wear has changed many times over the centuries, both through natural means and by design.
 A large area, which is now part of the farm, was once the river bed.
 The silt deposits left by the river have contributed greatly to the fertility of the farm.

 1999 to present day

 The present college results from the merger in June 1999 of Durham College of Agriculture and Horticulture (also known as Houghall College) and East Durham Community College in Peterlee (known as Peterlee Tertiary College in the 1980s and Peterlee College from 1989).
 The former town centre campus on Burnhope Way was originally Easington Technical College, and the campus at Howletch was originally Peterlee Grammar School.

 In 2006, the college was given planning permission to build a new campus at Peterlee because the buildings at the two campuses did not meet requirements for access by disabled people.
-In September 2008 a new £36m college building was opened on the Howletch site; the old college was demolished to make way for further college buildings; the Burnhope Way building made way for a Tesco store.
+In September 2008 a new £36m college building was opened on the Howletch site; the old college was demolished to make way for further college buildings; the Burnhope Way building made way for a retail park.
 The college's new 220-seat theatre was named after Berthold Lubetkin.

 In September 2013, the college opened Apollo Studio Academy, a new studio school, on the Peterlee campus.

-Courses

-Houghall Campus: Agriculture, Animal Care, Arboriculture & Forestry, Dog Grooming, Equine Studies, Floristry, Horticulture, Land & Wildlife Management and Veterinary Nursing.
+In 2017, it then changed to become an Alternative Provision Free School Free school (England) called the Endeavour Academy.